 Preventing Pedestrian-Vehicle Collisions

-The best way to prevent pedestrian related accidents is people working together to ensure that roads are safe for everyone.
+The best way to prevent pedestrian-related accidents is for people to work together to ensure that roads are safe for everyone.
 That means drivers must remain vigilant and limit distractions such as phone use while driving, even if that means turning it off.
 Likewise, it is crucial that pedestrians stick to designated crossing areas.
 Other things to keep in mind are:

 You can prevent a pedestrian accident when you’re a driver by:

 - Not assuming when the car ahead of you stops.